Ahtesham18112011/VSDSquadron_FM/README.md

 <details>
   <summary>Task 1: Implementing a verilog code to glow a blue LED in the RGB LED in the FM</summary>

+### What this project do?

+This project blinks a blue LED on the RGB LED present on the FPGA board.

 ### Step 1: Understanding the verilog code
 This is the link of the verilog code for the glowing of blue led in a RGB led present in the FPGA board. [top.v](https://github.com/Ahtesham18112011/VSDSquadron_FM/commit/c6511d8ea1d69d50770b938977da7150673a1d7a).